gruyaume/goops/docs/explanation/design_principles.md

 ## 2. Simplicity

-`goops` serves as a minimal mapping between Juju and Go constructs.
-Goops is not a framework; it does not impose charm design patterns.
+`goops` serves as a minimal mapping between Juju and Go constructs. `goops` is not a framework; it does not impose charm design patterns.
 You call `goops`, it does not call you.